Native American Congressional Internship

 What You’ll Do

-- Full-time work in a federal agency or congressional office.
+- Full-time work in a Federal agency or congressional office.

-- Broaden your knowledge of the laws and policies that affect tribal communities.
+- Broaden your knowledge of the laws and policies that affect Tribal communities.

-- Get to know your fellow Udall Interns and extend your network while exploring our
+- Get to know your fellow Udall Interns and extend your network while exploring our Nation’s capital.

 What You’ll Learn

-- How federal Indian policy is made and implemented.
+- How Federal Indian policy is made and implemented.

 - How other Native nations address self-governance and development.